numfocus/numhack-2024/README.md

 **Requirements**: Computer, internet, GitHub for submission, Discord for chat, Airmeet for streams.

+**Platform Credits**: $500 in compute credits available from Modal during event.
+Modal also includes $30/month in free credits so you can familiarize yourself with the platform.
+[Here](https://modal.com/)

 **Mentors** will be available, assigned based on field of expertise and topic of interest.

 ### Workshops and Examples